remarkablemark/remarkablemark.github.io/_posts/2017/2017-10-12-check-git-dirty.md

 ### logical operator

-Here's an example of checking with a logical operator:
+Example of checking with a logical operator:

 ```sh
 git diff --quiet || echo 'dirty'